 Students applying for medical programs with mandatory clinical should visit with their unit CO regarding clinical and monthly drill.
 Only sixteen hours of clinical time can be missed during the year without making it up.
 In the event of an emergency (documentation required), the student must immediately re-schedule the clinical with the clinical coordinator.
 If the coordinator is able to re- schedule the student with another group in their program, the student will pay a fee of ten dollars per hour (\$10.00) for each clinical hour missed.
 If the coordinator is unable to reschedule with another group in their program, the student group in their program, the student will pay a fee of fifteen dollars per hour (\$15.00) for each clinical hour missed.
-This fee will be paid to the business office, and a receipt will be given to the student.
+If the student.
 This receipt must be presented to the instructor who will be monitoring the make-up days before the clinical time is made up.